10 Dead Giveaways Your Website Was Generated by AI (and How to Fix Each)

 sailop init

-# Generates sailop.config.ts with palette, fonts, layout rules
+# Generates sailop.config.ts with palette, fonts, and layout rules

-# All outside the AI-default attractorRun this once at the start of your project, point your AI agent at the resulting config file, and every component you generate inherits the constraints.
-Sailop's own 50 templates were built this way — each is structurally distinct, none score above 30 on the slop scale.
+# all seeded outside the AI-default attractorRun it once at the start of the project, point your agent at the resulting config, and every component inherits the constraints.
+Sailop's own 50 templates were built this way; each is structurally distinct, and none scores above 30 on the slop scale.

-For the full anti-slop walkthrough see the definitive 2026 guide or the getting started docs.
+For the full walkthrough, see the definitive 2026 guide or the getting started docs.

 Ship distinct.